rmwc/rmwc/README.md

 RMWC is moving towards a direct implementation with MDC's Foundation classes.
 This means direct code reuse from the material-components-web implementation which will result in better performance, reliability, less bugs, and easier releases for RMWC.
 These will be rolled out a few at a time every release and will contain minimal breaking changes.

+Patch 1.4.1

+* Fixes issues with SSR and foundation components
+* Contains a workaround for a MDC bug in Slider
+* Contains fixes in Select for React 15.x.

 MDC has been upgraded to 0.32.0

 * Slider